siegy22/openbao-helm/README.md

 ## Usage

-To install the latest version of this chart, add the Hashicorp helm repository and run `helm install`:
+To install the latest version of this chart, add the OpenBao helm repository and run `helm install`:

 ```console
 helm repo add openbao https://openbao.github.io/openbao-helm